AdamK2003/resonite-headless-docker/README.md

 # Resonite Headless on ARM, dockerized

-## WARNING: this doesn't work out of the box as of 2025-01-29, ~~I need to implement assembly rebuild stuff~~ (update 2025-02-18: not needed anymore; thanks, Cyro!) and depotdownloader currently doesn't work with the new private branches
+## WARNING: this doesn't work out of the box as of 2025-01-29, ~~I need to implement assembly rebuild stuff~~ (update 2025-02-18: not needed anymore; thanks, Cyro!) and depotdownloader currently doesn't work with the new private branches (update 2025-02-18: added a NO_UPDATE env var that'll disable the depot downloading part of the updater and just have it copy the libraries, so you can `scp` the files over manually)

 ## How to run